stravalib/stravalib/docs/contributing/build-release-guide.md

 - ✔️ 1.
 Determine with the other maintainers what release version we are moving to.
 This can be done in an issue.
 - ✔️ 2.
 Create a new **pull request** using the release pull request template that does the following:

-  - Organizes the changelog.md unreleased items into added, fixed and changed sections
+  - Organizes the changelog.md unreleased items into added, fixed, and changed sections
   - Lists contributors to this release using GitHub handles
   - Adds the version number of that specific release.

-Below you can see an example of what these changelog changes looked like when we bumped to version 1.0 of stravalib.
+Below is an example of the changelog changes when we bumped to version 1.0 of stravalib.
 _(Some of the original change log content is removed to keep this page shorter)_